 I knocked over my glass of water for the third time, and spent 10 minutes looking for my keys… which were in my hand.
 “I’m just off today,” I muttered to myself.
 But “off” from what?
 What does that odd feeling of just not feeling right mean to you?
 How do you know when you’re “off?”

-For some people “being off” means their emotions are a bit off kilter.
-With emotional reactions seeming much bigger or dramatic than the circumstances warrant.
+For some people, “being off” means feeling like their emotions are a bit off kilter: Emotional reactions seeming much bigger or dramatic than the circumstances warrant.
 For others, their thinking is out of alignment.
-Whatever the clues, the real key, is the ability to know when you’re not firing on all cylinders.
-Because only then, you can make the choices you need to, to get back on track.
+Whatever the cues or symptoms, the key to identifying an “off” feeling is the ability to know when you’re not firing on all cylinders.

-If you noticed you were beginning to fight a cold, you might start to slow down and take better care of yourself, drinking more fluids, resting more, until you start to feel your focus has returned.
-If you notice that your thinking or emotions are off…that, for whatever reason, you are not quite balanced, there are productive things you can do and there are unproductive things you can do.
+If you notice that your focus or emotions are off or that, for whatever reason, you are not quite balanced, there are productive things you can do to make yourself feel better, and there are unproductive things that may make you feel worse.

 - Be hard on yourself in any way

 - Focus on other people and their shortcomings